squat/kilo/README.md

 [See the VPN docs for more details](./docs/vpn.md).

+In case you want to only run Kilo as VPN server, [see the VPN-only walkthrough](./docs/vpn-only.md) for details.

 ## Multi-cluster Services

 A logical application of Kilo's VPN is to connect two different Kubernetes clusters.